abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

-# Webhooks using Microsoft Graph
+# Working with Webhooks in Microsoft Graph

 Microsoft Graph REST API uses a webhook mechanism to deliver notifications to clients.
 A client is a web service that configures its own URL to receive notifications.
 Client apps use notifications to update their state upon changes.